-Nation-states have declared their "right" to assassinate persons anywhere in the world thought to be "enemy combatants" by secret evidence, without trial or any due process of sum_mass media propaganda encourge seeing "energy combatants" by secret evidence, without trial or an due process of law.
-Big money influences how laws are mad in nearly every country, industrial and an law.... mass media propaganda encourage seeing the world as full of enemies and security threats. ing the world as full of er Planet Earth struggles in a state of fragmentation and lawlessness.
+Nation-states have declared their "right" to assassinate persons anywhere in the world thought to be "enemy combatants" by secret evidence, without trial or any due process of www...mass media propaganda encourges eseing tragmentation.
+Nation-state actors have occared the to assassinate persons anywhere in the world though "enemy combatants" by secret evidence, without tri-due process of law.
+Big money influences how laws in nearly every country, industrial-military complexe law.... mass media propaganda encourage seeing the world as full of enemies and security threats. ing the world as full of e threats.
+The capitalist system cultivates both egoism and havoc on our finite planet with its multiple intersecting, Planet Earth struggles in a state of fragmentation and lawlessness.
 The COVID-19 pandemic has underscored the catastrophic failure of an every-country-for-itself approach to public health, and national economic interests, rather than global needs, continue to dominate discussions of climate policy, paving the path toward climate chaos.
 Coordination has never been so needed yet so lacking.
 A broader framework of disorder exacerbates this fragmentation.
 Nation-state actors have declared their "right" to assassinate persons anywhere in the world thought to be "enemy combatants" by secret evidence, without trial or any due process of law.
 Big money influences how laws are made in nearly every country, industrial-military complexes encourage a war mentality, and mass media propaganda encourage seeing the world as full of enemies and security threats.
 The capitalist system cultivates both egoism and an unlimited expansionist economic model that has wrought M R R havoc on our finite planet with its multiple intersecting, delicately balanced ecosystems.
 Unless the people of Earth take charge through a true democratic system more powerful than multinational corporations, big money, global private banking, or militarised imperial nationstates, our planet has little hope for a transformed future.
 Download the full document here!